zzzzzzyang/MAN/checkpoints/readme.md

-The model checkpoint will write in this directory
+The model checkpoint will write in this directory.